Is Breathable Nail Polish Halal?

-The debate about breathable nail polish or Halal nail polish starts with a discussion about wudhu, or the mandatory ablution before prayer.
+The debate about Halal nail polish starts with a discussion about wudhu, or the mandatory ablution before prayer.

 According to the tenets of wudhu, water has to touch all parts of your body before you’re considered to be clean enough to offer prayer.
 Non-porous nail polish, or traditional nail polish from large brands, prevents water from reaching your fingernails and toenails and, therefore, isn’t considered to be Halal.

 From the Quran